kenstir/hemlock-ios/Documentation/OSRF JSON Gateway.md

 #### OSRF object

-A gateway response payload may be an OSRF object, which is an Evergreen database object encoded in "wire format" for space.
+A gateway response payload may be an OSRF object, which is an Evergreen database object encoded in "wire format".

 open-ils.circ.retrieve payload: an OSRF "circ" object
 ```
 {"__c":"circ","__p":[null,null,null,69,3788,"f","2018-05-02T23:59:59-0400","7 days","7_days_1_renew","1 day",73493047,"3.00","default","f","f","0.00","0_cent",1,"00:00:00",null,null,17124983,409071,null,"2018-04-25T17:05:08-0400","2018-04-25T17:05:08-0400",1720,null,null,null,null,null,null,null,null,null,null,323]}
 ```

-This circ object cannot be reconstructed without access to the interface definition language (IDL), which is available from the catalog server at the path `/reports/fm_IDL.xml`.
-The IDL is huge, so there is a significant performance gain to be had by parsing only a subset, e.g. `fm_IDL.xml?class=aout&class=circ`
+This circ object cannot be reconstructed without access to the interface definition language (IDL), which describes the order of the fields, and their names.
+The IDL is available from the catalog server at the path `/reports/fm_IDL.xml`.
+The full IDL is huge, so there is a significant performance gain to be had by parsing only the subset describing the classes we are interested in, e.g. `fm_IDL.xml?class=aout&class=circ`

-#### Nested object hierarchies
+#### Collection of OSRF objects

-A gateway response payload may contain an arbitrarily nested hierarchy of OSRF objects.
-Exercise: visit `/osrf-gateway-v1?service=open-ils.actor&method=open-ils.actor.org_tree.retrieve`
+A gateway response payload may be an arbitrarily complex collection of OSRF objects, e.g. an array of "circ" (Circulation) objects or a tree of "aou" (Organizational Unit) objects.
+For an example of a nested collection, visit `/osrf-gateway-v1?service=open-ils.actor&method=open-ils.actor.org_tree.retrieve`